ReiHaskaj/Building-a-RISC-V-CPU-Core-edX-Course/docs/debug_notes.md

 JAL instructions were incorrectly writing a return address into register x0.

 This caused:
-- x0 no longer remaining constant zero
+- x0 no longer remains constant at zero.
-- Simulation failure despite correct program flow
+- Simulation failure despite correct program flow.

 ### Root Cause
 The register file macro allows writes whenever `wr_en` is asserted.